Tokyo, 1890. High school can be brutal, even in turn-of-the-century Japan.

 It all has something to do with –the way of the warrior–but Toyo doesn’t understand even after his father agrees to teach it to him.
 As the gulf between them grows wider, Toyo searches desperately for a way to prove there is a place for his family’s samurai values in modern Japan.
 Baseball might just be the answer, but will his father ever accept a “Western” game that stands for everything he despises?

 Alan Gratz was born and raised in Knoxville, Tennessee.
-After a carefree but humid childhood, he attended the University of Tennessee, where he earned a College Scholars degree with a specialization in creative writing and later a Master’s degree in… More about Alan Gratz
+He attended the University of Tennessee, where he earned a College Scholars degree with a specialization in Creative Writing and later a Master’s degree in English Education.
+In addition to writing… More about Alan Gratz